 This week-long immersive program provided valuable training for success in the world of music composition.
-Previous seminar attendees have gone one to be accepted into prestigious national composition seminars like Curtis Institute of Music’s Summerfest, The Kaufman Music Center’s Luna Lab, and won competitions like the Oklahoma Music Teacher’s Association composition competition, and TU’s Bela Rozsa Composition Competition.
+Previous seminar attendees have gone one to be accepted into prestigious national composition seminars like Curtis Institute of Music’s Summerfest, The Kaufman Music Center’s Luna Lab in NYC, and won competitions like the Oklahoma Music Teacher’s Association composition competition, and TU’s Bela Rozsa Composition Competition.

 Students receive private and group lessons, seminars, recitals and workshops.
 Composition lessons occur in both private and group settings, with students working and learning from faculty, as well as from each other.
 Seminars will include topics like professional score and parts presentation, how to work well with performers as a composer, music theory, counterpoint, orchestration, 20th/21st century and contemporary repertoire and other topics.
-Composition seminar students enjoy a wide overlap in programming with the TU Academy for Pianists and will have access to other seminars and recitals given by the TU Chamber Music Camp, participate in camp-wide electives, and will receive professional headshots.
-Composition seminar students have access to TU practice rooms with pianos and other resources for the duration of the camp.
+Composition seminar students enjoy a wide overlap in programming with the TU Academy for Pianists and will have access to other seminars and recitals given by the TU Chamber Music Camp, participate in camp-wide electives, and have the chance to work with 2020 guest composer Sheridan Seyfried.

 Beginning students focus on melodic writing and simple counterpoint and harmony.
 Advanced students may pick their project to focus on, with an eye to improving fundamentals.
 All students have the option to submit pieces ahead of time for the composition competition, reading sessions, and for performance at the end-of-seminar recital.